 Trucking companies play a large and important role in American commerce.
 That’s not a surprise to most Oregon drivers, given the sheer number of semi-trucks encountered on the road every day.
-In fact, American Trucking Associations (ATA) calculates that more than 71 percent of freight in the United States is carried by truck.
+In fact, the Federal Highway Administration calculates that more than 71 percent of freight in the United States is carried by truck.
 From the cars that we drive, to the consumer goods we use on a daily basis, the great majority of products we rely upon have spent time being transported by an 18-wheeler.

 However, where there are benefits, there are also burdens.
 With so many big trucks on the road, there are bound to be accidents.
 And when a semi-truck is involved in a crash, the consequences can be horrendous.

-But have you ever wondered if some companies are involved in more collisions than others?
+But have you ever wondered what trucking company has the most accidents?
 Is there any way to find out the safety record of a trucking company?
 In this article, we’ll answer those questions.